 - Your incisions will be closed in multiple layers using absorbable sutures.
-The surface will be sealed with a medical glue and/or may have steri-strips covering the incision. - You will be given a surgical bra that should be worn at all times until instructed otherwise.
-It is helpful to purchase a second bra so you can wear one while washing the other. - For the first four to seven days after surgery, rest at home.
-Limit yourself to light activity, with limited use of arms.
-Don't attempt anything you couldn't do while holding a cup of coffee. - No soaking in a bath or swimming until cleared by the office.
-This is typically four weeks after surgery. - For the first four to six weeks after surgery, no twisting, lifting more than 5-10 pounds, no pressure on breasts, no side-lying while sleeping.
+The surface will be sealed with a medical glue and/or glue tape. - Strip drains and record the drainage in your drain log.
+See complete drain instructions. - Once allowed, shower daily with a mild soap.
+Pat area dry. - For the first two weeks after surgery, rest at home.
+Take multiple walks throughout the day, sleep as necessary, and limit any activity with the arms.
+Limit yourself to light activity; don't attempt anything you couldn't do while holding a cup of coffee. - For the first four weeks after surgery, no twisting, lifting more than 5-10 pounds, no pressure on breasts, and no side or stomach sleeping.
 You may elevate your arms to shower, but not above the shoulders. - Do not apply any ice or heating pads to the incisions/breasts. - If you have any concerns, call the office to discuss during business hours.